MetaGuide: Collimation and Guiding

 • The stacked view is magnified 4 times and aligned with sub-pixel resolution

-• This stacked view is also used as to determine guide corrections.
+• This stacked view is also used to determine guide corrections.
 Since this view has bad frames removed, the resulting error signal is a truer representation of the error due to the mount.
-This reduces the "chasing of the seeing."

 • The radial plot is calcluated based on the stacked image, allowing direct comparison to theory and calculation of FWHM